SELECTION OF QUESTIONS AND ANSWERS

 Their teachers ask them to practice for about 15 minutes a session, two sessions a day.
 They practice for half an hour whenever they like.

 Their teachers ask them not to think of any thing while practicing.
-They start to intellectualize from strat to end.
+They start to intellectualize from start to end.

 But of course the students must first of all make sure that the teachers are competent.
 Competent teachers in chi kung and kungfu are a rare bred today.
 When they have found a competent teacher, just follow his instructions respectfully.